Fleet Readiness Center East

 FRCE is North Carolina's largest maintenance, repair and overhaul and technical services provider with more than 4,000 military, civilian and contract workers.
 Many of the employees are members of the International Association of Machinist and Aerospace Workers, American Federation of Government Employees, and National Association of Aeronautical Examiners unions.

-FRCE's primary facility is centrally located on the eastern seaboard, accessible by air, rail, highway, waterway, and deep-water port facilities.
-The command also has permanent sites at Marine Corps Air Stations New River, North Carolina and Beaufort, South Carolina; and Joint Base McGuire-Dix-Lakehurst, New Jersey.
+FRCE's primary facility is centrally located on the eastern seaboard at Marine Corps Air Station (MCAS) Cherry Point, accessible by air, rail, highway, waterway, and deep-water port facilities.
+The command also has detachments at MCAS New River, North Carolina and Beaufort, South Carolina; Hurlburt Field, Florida; and at the Global TransPark in Kinston, North Carolina.
 The main facility includes 119 structures covering a total of 2.1 million square feet - 1.7 million square feet of production space.
 It is spread across 147 acres.